 Company Christmas Party Ideas

 So you're the one or one of the members of the committee who has to come up with the company Christmas party ideas this time around.
-You want it to be a big success, which means, first, you want people to show up.
-It's a busy time of year, and your office Christmas party faces a lot of competition from other events—events that may be seen as more desirable than your invitation.
+You want it to be a big success, which means the first obstacle you face is getting people to show up.
+It's a busy time of year, and your office Christmas party faces a lot of competition from other events - events that may be seen as more desirable than your invitation.

-Employees who are tired and stressed and more than ready for a workplace break may be hard to entice into spending even more time with one another, especially if the annual Christmas party has become a tired tradition.
+Employees who are tired and stressed and more than ready for a workplace break may be hard to entice into spending even more time with one another, especially if the annual company Christmas party has become a tired tradition.
 Having shortbread cookies and drinks at the office while sitting around a flashing Christmas tree just isn't very inviting.
 How can you have the kind of company Christmas party that people want to come to and even look forward to being invited to next year?
-Here are some ideas to make your party a success.

 Take it out of the office.

-The unbreakable rule of hosting a successful company Christmas party is that you don’t hold it at the office.
-Even if you follow all of the other suggestions in this article, you'll never have a fun, can't-miss-this-next-year event if you hold it where employees work.
-Being in the place where they normally do it will make the temptation to talk about work too irresistible.
+Whatever company Christmas party ideas you choose, if you want it to be a success, don’t hold it at the office.
+You could have your party catered by a celebrity chef or get a world famous performer to play and sing, but you'll never have a fun, can't-miss-this-next-year event if you hold it where employees work.
+Being in the place where they normally do it will make the temptation to talk about work too irresistible, even if Yo Yo Ma is playing.

 Get out of the nighttime groove.

 While we tend to think of parties as evening affairs, they don't have to be.
-Even if your office Christmas party idea is to host a meal for your guests at a restaurant or hotel, people will drink less at a luncheon rather than a dinner.
+Even if your company Christmas party idea is to host a meal for your guests at a restaurant or hotel, there's no reason it can't be a brunch or lunch instead of dinner.
+Or even an afternoon tea.
+And there are advantages to sticking to daytime.
+For one thing, people will drink less at a luncheon rather than a dinner.
 Just switching the time of day can make alcohol less of an issue and help ensure that your party doesn't turn into a drunken debauch.

 Break the mold.